Mahendra Realtors & Infrastructure Limited IPO Opens on 12th August, 2025 - www.lokmattimes.com

 Mahendra Realtors & Infrastructure Limited IPO Opens on 12th August, 2025

-Mumbai (Maharashtra) [India], August 9: Mahendra Realtors & Infrastructure Limited is engaged in delivering a comprehensive range of engineering and ...
+PNN Mumbai (Maharashtra) [India], August 9: Mahendra Realtors & Infrastructure Limited is engaged in delivering a comprehensive range of ...

 Mumbai (Maharashtra) [India], August 9: Mahendra Realtors & Infrastructure Limited is engaged in delivering a comprehensive range of engineering and construction services, proposes to open its Initial Public Offering on August 12, 2025, aiming to raise ₹ 49.45 Crores (at upper price band) with shares to be listed on the NSE Emergeplatform.